mrizaln/circbuf/README.md

     queue.push_front("hello");
     queue.push_front("world");

-    // you can iterate the CircularBuffer from head to tail for (const auto& value : queue | std::views::reverse) {    // i reverse the iterator here std::cout << value << '\n';
+    // you can iterate the CircBuf from head to tail for (const auto& value : queue | std::views::reverse) {    // i reverse the iterator here std::cout << value << '\n';
     }

-    // CircularBuffer implements a random access iterator, so you should be able to access it like an array auto mid = queue.remove(6);
+    // CircBuf implements a random access iterator, so you should be able to access it like an array auto mid = queue.remove(6);
     std::cout << ">>> mid: " << mid << '\n';